univention/univention-corporate-server/doc/manual/appendix/variables.rst

    ``SHA-512``.
 See :ref:`domain-password-hashes`.

+.. envvar:: pkgdb/scan

+   Controls if a UCS system stores installation processes in the software monitor.
+To turn it off, set the value ``no``.
+For more information see :ref:`computers-softwaremonitor`.

 .. envvar:: portal/auth-mode

    Defines the authentication mode for the UCS portal.
 Set it to ``saml``, if you want to activate SAML for single sign-on login.
 For more information see :ref:`central-management-umc-login`.

+.. envvar:: repository/mirror/server

+   Defines another repository server as source for the local mirror.
+Default
+   value: ``updates.software-univention.de``.
+For more information see :ref:`software-createrepo`.

+.. envvar:: repository/online/component/.*/unmaintained

+   Defines how to deal with unmaintained packages from additional repositories.
+   To activate, set the value to ``yes``.
+For more information see :ref:`software-configrepo`.

+.. envvar:: repository/online/server

+   The repository server used to check for updates and download packages.
+   Default value: ``updates.software-univention.de``.
+For more information see :ref:`computers-configuration-via-univention-configuration-registry`.

 .. envvar:: saml/idp/authsource